 In 1985, the FISA (former ruling committee of the FIA) announced a possible replacement class to Group B that was referred to as “Group S”.
 The new regulations would require only 10 cars for homologation and was essentially a “prototype” class for rallying.
 The class was originally scheduled to make its debut on January 1st 1988, then as a heavily revised replacement to Group B for 1987, but both were ultimately cancelled.
 To learn much more about the history of Group S, please CLICK HERE!

-The Boreham team had also drafted the idea of a modified RS200 to compete in the Group S category.
-While other manufacturers were developing a brand new chassis for the class, Ford’s bid was actually an even more evolved version of the RS200E.
-No official prototype was known to have been completed but the draft of ideas remained; the Group S version would sport a double clutch “FGB” sequential gearbox that was in development by Hewland.
-Other notables were; lighter bodywork by using advanced composites, moving the intercooler from the top of the engine bay to the bottom (and using possibly an air/water intercooler instead) for a lower center of gravity, and the removal of the protruding intercooler roof ducting for better aerodynamics.
+No official prototype of the Group S RS200 is known to have been physically built before the annulment of category but the draft of ideas remained.
+The new version was planned to sport a double clutch “FGB” sequential gearbox that was in development by Hewland at the time.
+Other notables were; lighter bodywork by using more advanced composites, moving the intercooler from the top of the engine bay to the bottom (and using possibly an air/water intercooler instead) for a lower centre of gravity, improving accessibility for service, and the removal of the protruding intercooler roof duct for better aerodynamics.

 |Materials||block: aluminium||cylinder head: aluminium|